 Before we even go there, I would like to qualify myself.
 First and foremost, I think Nokia is a great hardware manufacturer but that’s it.
 I firmly believed that MEEGO was always a bust.
 Nokia did themselves a favor when they decided to try on some other mobile operating system.
 Taking a look at the hardware quality of their more recent phone releases and one will find nothing but top notch innovation designed for a portion of the mobile market that has, more or less, been left untouched by all other hardware competitors.
 The Lumia series is an unadulterated, pure-beauty example of this.
 It’s unconventional colors, shape and minute hardware features that add up to a much larger positive experiences is unparalleled to many other run-of-the-mill manufacturers.

 But if all I just said was agreed on by consumers, bloggers and retailers, then why is Nokia still struggling to grasp a footing in the US market?
-The answer to that is clear, at least to me: Stephen Elop is so full of shit, that it is causing him to make crappy decisions that is harming Nokia’s future and it’s time that he gets called out for his poor choices.
+The answer to that is clear, at least to me: Stephen Elop is so full of shit that it is causing him to make crappy decisions that are harming Nokia’s future, and it’s time that he gets called out for his poor choices.

 If you were to head on over to Reuters to check out the full story on how Elop is in such denial that Nokia’s relationship with Microsoft will remain unaffected regardless of much emphasis Microsoft has put into HTC’s Windows 8 phone instead of Nokia’s Windows devices, you will come to the realization that Nokia’s and Microsoft’s relationship with each other is indeed “special,” as Elop describes it.
 It’s special in the sense that no matter how many times Microsoft screws Nokia over, they will continue to stand there with cheeks wide open.